ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 The days of *One fits All* are gone.
 Content fitted to your needs is all the rage nowadays, where they track what/where/when you use their product, so they can estimate the probability of you consuming additional/better products, increasing their profits and/or margins on you.
 Think to yourself, have you never been called because they suggest you better switch to another product, which would be more expensive, provide better analytics or be more cost effective to them?
 This could be a bigger internet subscription, extra telephone subscriptions or to rent that new fancy movie you wanted to see but couldn't last month.

 This feeds nicely to another important player in the commercial field: advertisements.
-Despised by most technical customers & liked by all companies, personalising the ads to the customer greatly benefits both parties: you are less frustrated because of watching ads you don't care about and the company might actually sell more because of some advertisement you watched.
-So win-win, right?
+Despised by most technical customers & liked by all companies, personalizing the ads to the customer greatly benefits both parties: you are less frustrated because of watching ads you don't care about and the company might actually sell more because of some advertisement you watched.
+So, win-win, right?
 Wrong.
 The company can now build a profile about you which might pose a serious privacy risk.
 What if they sell this data to other (international?) parties?
 What if your customer profile is used by your future employer?
 It's a real-life Black Mirror episode.

 ### Legal

 The ISP is also legally required to act their part to investigate legal claims & prosecutions.
 This means that they need to be able to provide all information they have about you to a governmental legal entity.
-So it's in their best interest to collect information about you and your usage to later give to the authorities, so they comply to the regulation and keep up the brand image.
+So, it's in their best interest to collect information about you and your usage to later give to the authorities, so they comply to the regulation and keep up the brand image.
 No ISP will survive if they don't make friends with their facilitators.

 ## Problem Factors

-So let's take a look at a summary of all the things that could be tracked about you.
+So, let's take a look at a summary of all the things that could be tracked about you.
 Be warned that I assume you are using standard best practices such as visiting websites over TLS (HTTPS).
 Visiting a website over HTTP to then be redirected to HTTPS still leaks the website information.

 I call this *the naughty list*:

 ### Network Layer

-A very simple factor, but one that is often missed, is that they can simply **look up the IP adresses** that you are connecting to.
+A very simple factor, but one that is often missed, is that they can simply **look up the IP addresses** that you are connecting to.
 On one hand there are IP classification records made available on the internet (free & paid).
 Since this a very easy and quick method (meaning it scales well across customers), this is the minimum an ISP can do to already track what you are doing online.

 ### DNS

 Often overlooked, but they could be **snooping your [DNS](https://www.cloudflare.com/learning/dns/what-is-dns/) queries**.
-Since the start of the internet DNS queries have been plaintext, meaning anyone can read what website your are about to visit.
+Since the start of the internet DNS queries have been plaintext, meaning anyone can read what website you are about to visit.
 (But not what page you are visiting on that website per se.)
 This is a more expensive method, since they now have to identify & parse the L7 data that is passing over the wire.
-There exist solutions that offload a lot of the work to hardware, to this could be scaled to ISP-level.
-Business customers often do this inside of a [Intrusion Detection System](https://www.varonis.com/blog/ids-vs-ips/) or even Open Surce with Snort/Suricata.
+There exist solutions that offload a lot of the work to the hardware, to this could be scaled to ISP-level.
+Business customers often do this inside of a [Intrusion Detection System](https://www.varonis.com/blog/ids-vs-ips/) or even Open Source with Snort/Suricata.
 Note that using DNSSEC provides integrity, but not confidentiality.

 ### HTTP over TLS (HTTPS)